 - Distances between footprints: base of support, stride length, distance between ipsilateral prints

 - Time relationships between footprints: cadence, support formulas, step sequence, phase lags, walking speed

 CatWalk XT can be used to evaluate any kind of experimental model or procedure that has an effect on the locomotor ability of rodents.
 It does not matter if gait is affected due to genetic, chemical or physical injury to the central nervous system, peripheral nervous system, or skeletal or muscle functioning.
 As long as your animal is able to traverse the CatWalk runway, you can evaluate its gait.
-Some of the experimental procedure and disease models for which CatWalk XT has been validated are: spinal cord injury, neuropathic pain, arthritis, stroke, Parkinson’s, Cerebellar ataxia, traumatic brain injury, and peripheral nerve damage.

 How does it work?

 The Automatic Footprint Classification Module takes the manual labor of classifying each footprint out of your hands, cutting your experiment time in half, while keeping you in control.

 The Interactive Footprints Measurements module allows you to look in more detail at each footprint itself.
 You can measure toe spread, intermediate toe spread,and print lenght in order to calculate the Sciatic Functional Index.
 Furthermore, you can use it to measure the angle of the pawprint in relation to the body axis of the rodent.